Pion-nucleon sigma term $\sigma_{\pi N}$ and deeply bound pionic atoms: Results and Discussions

-Then, we show in Figs.~\ref{fig:cross_124Sn}--\ref{fig:cross_112Sn} the calculated spectra of the ($d, ^3$He) reactions for the formation of the deeply bound pionic states for $^{112, 124}$Sn targets for Model~(I) and (II) with the density dependent $b_0(\rho)$ and $b_1(\rho)$ parameters.
+Then, we show in Figs.~\ref{fig:cross_124Sn} and \ref{fig:cross_112Sn} the calculated spectra of the ($d, ^3$He) reactions for the formation of the deeply bound pionic states for $^{112, 124}$Sn targets obtained with the density dependent $b_0(\rho)$ and $b_1(\rho)$ parameters.
 We find that the shape of the spectrum have the reasonable sensitivity to the $\sigma_{\pi N}$ value at each scattering angle.
 Especially, the peak height of the pionic 1$s$ state formation is clearly reduced for the smaller $\sigma_{\pi N}$ values for all cases considered here because of the less repulsive potential and thus, larger absorptive width of the state.
-In the analyses of the experimental formation spectra, we can expect to obtain the information on the potential parameters including the $\sigma_{\pi N}$ value by comparing them with the theoretical results~\cite{Nishi_Exp,Exp_itahashi}.
+In the detailed analyses of the shape of the experimental formation spectra with the theoretical results, we can expect to obtain the information on the potential parameters including the $\sigma_{\pi N}$ value~\cite{Nishi_Exp,Exp_itahashi}.
 As a possibility, the behavior of the shape of the tail of the largest peak structure due to 1$s$ bound state formation could provide the extra information on the $\sigma_{\pi N}$ value in addition to those from the binding energy and width of the state.

-We show in Fig.~\ref{fig:cross_124Sn_SM_angle} (left) the calculated angular dependence of the differential cross sections $\displaystyle \left( \frac{d \sigma}{d \Omega} \right)$ for the pionic 1$s$ and 2$p$ state formation in the unit of the cross section of the elementary process $d + n \to {^3 \rm He} + \pi^-$.
+We show in Fig.~\ref{fig:cross_124Sn_SM_angle} (Upper) the calculated angular dependence of the differential cross sections $\displaystyle \left( \frac{d \sigma}{d \Omega} \right)$ for the pionic 1$s$ and 2$p$ state formation in the unit of the cross section of the elementary process $d + n \to {^3 \rm He} + \pi^-$.
 The differential cross sections for the specific pionic state formation are obtained theoretically by summing up the contributions of all neutron hole states.
-We also show the angular dependence of the ratio of the 1$s$ and 2$p$ state formation in Fig.~\ref{fig:cross_124Sn_SM_angle} (right) as the similar plot of the experimental data in Fig.~4 in Ref.~\cite{Nishi_Exp}.
+We also show the angular dependence of the ratio of the 1$s$ and 2$p$ state formation in Fig.~\ref{fig:cross_124Sn_SM_angle} (Lower) as the similar plot of the experimental data in Fig.~4 in Ref.~\cite{Nishi_Exp}.
 We find that the angular dependence of the formation cross section is quite stable to the change of the $\sigma_{\pi N}$ value and has only rather weak sensitivities to the $\sigma_{\pi N}$ value.